 Older Disbursement Reports

-Disbursement Reports for donations made prior to November 31 2018were originally provided in two older formats:
+Disbursement Reports for donations made prior to November 30 2018 were originally provided in two older formats:

-- The Donations Report lists donor contact information (as available depending on donor preference)
+- The Detailed Report lists donor contact information (as available depending on donor preference)

 - The Donations Source Summary lists total donation amounts per company, along with any applicable fees in aggregate and the net payable disbursed to your organization